human-centered-ai-lab/CARVIS-WSI/README.md

 -----

-If you want to run this program outside of docker you neede to install the following dependencies by pip, your package manager or by source.
+If you want to run this program outside of docker, you need to install the following dependencies by pip, your package manager or by source.
 Make sure to run at least the version listed below:
 - [pixman-0.40.0](https://www.linuxfromscratch.org/blfs/view/cvs/general/pixman.html)
 - [openslide-python 1.2.0](https://openslide.org/api/python/)
 - [OpenSlide 3.4.1](https://openslide.org/)